Shao-Kui/3DScenePlatform/README.md

 Our layout framework is designed and implemented by [Shao-Kui Zhang][shaokui], Wei-Yu Xie and [Song-Hai Zhang][songhai].
 We also appreciate Kai Wang for the experiment.

 Our paper is accept as an oral presentation in [Computational Visual Media 2021][cvm2021], and will be recommended to [Graphical Models][gmod] after several revisions.
-Please cite our paper if the repository helps!
+A preprint is available on arXiv.
+Please cite our paper if this repository helps!
 ```
 @article{shaokui2021geometrybased,
   title={Geometry-Based Layout Generation with Hyper-Relations AMONG Objects},